 The project is located within the Consolidated Borough of Quil Ceda Village on lands held in trust for the Tulalip Tribes (See Map- Attachment A).
 The target areas for vegetation management are located primarily west of 27th Ave NE, in the area formerly known as the Boeing Test Site.
 Areas within the former Boeing Test Site and areas that are part of the Coho Creek restoration project and riparian buffer have become colonized reed canarygrass (Phalaris arundinacea), Himalayan blackberry (Rubus armeniacus, Evergreen blackberry (Rubus lacintus), jewelweed (Impatiens capensis), Japanese knotweed (Polygonum cuspidatum), among other non- native invasives.
-Quil Ceda Village seeks vegetation management contractors with an expertise in integrated pest management, and knowledgeable in the latest techniques in both chemical and non-chemical approaches to managing target species, and choosing appropriate methods to reduce chemical use and maintain effectiveness, as well as experience planting native plants in wild settings.
+Quil Ceda Village seeks vegetation management contractors with an expertise in integrated pest management, and knowledgeable in the latest techniques in both chemical and non-chemical approaches to managing target species, and choosing appropriate methods to reduce chemical use and maintain effectiveness.
 Knowledge of appropriate timing of treatments for specific species is necessary to maximize effectiveness and prevent recurrence.
 The contractor or operator shall be certified in chemical pest control with Washington State.